habi/EAWAG-manuscript/manuscript.md

 Otoliths are structures made up of mostly calcium carbonate located in the head of fishes.
 Due to their composition, they are easily distinguished in the X-ray images we acquired.
-We devised an image processing method to automatically and robustly detect the location of the otoliths in the heads of the cichlids we scanned and to extract them from the original data.
+We devised an image processing method to automatically and robustly detect the location of the otoliths in the tomographic scans of the skulls of the cichlids.
+Based on this detected location we were then able to efficiently extract a cropped region of interest from the original data which includes only the region of the otoliths.
 The whole method is implemented in its own [*Jupyter* notebook](https://github.com/habi/EAWAG/blob/master/ExtractOtoliths.ipynb) (part of the aforementioned analysis repository [@doi:10.5281/zenodo.6798632]).

 Since we took great care to scan the fish parallel to their anteroposterior direction and reconstructed the tomographic datasets parallel to the lateral and dorsoventral direction of the fish we could use this 'preparation' for automatically extracting the otoliths the tomographic datasets of the whole fish heads.